Public Speaker, Historian, Author

 Time-travel back -- just a moment in geologic time -- and encounter mastodons, mammoths and early Paleoindian hunters.
 Experience warming temperatures and an 'entirely new' environment following the retreat of the last glacier.
 Consider Illinois’ vast and ever changing past through the prism of prehistoric signposts.

 Virtually tour popular holiday attractions in Millennium Park and the Chicago Loop.
 Enjoy local history and art while reveling in this most wonderful time of the year!

-Explore Lincoln Park – Chicago’s largest park -- and encounter GIANTS of history and literature.
-Learn important history memorialized by the park’s enduring bronze statues: stories about the heroes, the artists, the benefactors, the unveiling ceremonies, and the monuments themselves.
+Explore Lincoln Park – Chicago’s largest park -- and encounter GIANTS.
+Learn important history memorialized by the park’s enduring bronze statues: stories about the heroes, the artists, the benefactors, and the unveiling ceremonies.